Kornelijus/udacity/Full Stack Web Developer Nanodegree/Project 6 - Linux Server Configuration/README.md

 ![Image of the Lightsail snapshot progress](https://image.prntscr.com/image/ruC8MYQjRa6TVsZBOR6slQ.png)

+It'll take forever for it to create the snapshot, but still better than doing everything all over again if you mess something up.

 IV.
 A list of any third-party resources you made use of to complete this project.
 ---